 The use of electronic cigarettes is “undoubtedly harmful” according to a new report from the World Health Organization (WHO).

-WHO is urging governments to implement legislation for effective regulation of e-cigarettes, also known as ENDS or vapes, echoing calls from Minderoo Foundation’s Eliminate Cancer initiative.
+WHO is urging governments to implement legislation for effective regulation of e-cigarettes, also known as ENDS or vapes, echoing calls from Minderoo Foundation’s Collaborate Against Cancer initiative.

 The WHO Report on the Global Tobacco Epidemic says e-cigarettes have the potential to normalise smoking in society and attract young people through branding.